Nieuport 17 40"

 • One piece construction with scale fuselage and tail shapes

-• Scale dihedral, includes in wing ailerons
+• Scale dihedral, includes in wing aileron servos

 • Front of the fuselage is balsa box, the rear is built up with top and bottom formers, stringers